rust-lang/rfcs/text/0000-Project-Goals-2024h2.md

 ## Motivation

 This RFC marks the first goal slate proposed under the experimental new roadmap process described in [RFC #3614](https://github.com/rust-lang/rfcs/pull/3614).
-It consists of 24 project goals, of which we have selected three as **flagship goals**.
+It consists of NN project goals, of which we have selected three as **flagship goals**.
 Flagship goals represent the goals expected to have the broadest overall impact.

 ### How the goal process works